TCHOKPONHOUEAurelDavy/bayes-mil/README.md

 ```

 The command writes the expected `h5_files/`, metadata CSV file, and
 cross-validation splits for the requested task.
+Each HDF5 slide now also stores
+the sampled digit `numbers`, optional `instance_labels`, and evidence vectors
+under `evidence/<class_id>` so the interpretability ground truth can be
-The CSV exposes a numeric
+recovered alongside the flattened pixels and coordinates.
+The CSV exposes a
-`label` column alongside a human-readable `label_name` column that follow the
+numeric `label` column alongside a human-readable `label_name` column that
-original rule set implemented by the `FourBagsDataset` class.
-Run the command
+follow the original rule set implemented by the `FourBagsDataset` class.
+Run
-again with a different `--dataset` value to create the other variants
+the command again with a different `--dataset` value to create the other
-independently.
+variants independently.
 Refer to
 [docs/mnist_synthetic_dataset.md](docs/mnist_synthetic_dataset.md) for additional options
 and example training commands.